- Early Pregnancy Tests

 6. Question: Can I receive a false positive pregnancy test?
 Or a false negative?Answer: A false positive is a rather rare occurrence indeed.
 The two most common causes of, or explanations for, a false positive are 1) Use of hCG-containing fertility drugs (clomid is not one of them) and 2) improper use of test or failure to observe guidelines on test interpretation.
 With regard to the latter explanation, a false positive associated with improper use is typically caused by an attempt to interpret a test result after the given "reaction time" of a test.
 With most tests, you should not read a result after the five or ten minute time interval specified by the manufacturer.
 Hardly anything (besides fertility drugs) can interfere with a preg test result, so a true false positive is not a common occurrence.

 As for a false negative, these may be more common due to the issues discussed in Questions 4 and 5 about hCG production, rates of hCG increase, and testing tips.
 If you do elect to test early, we always advise to take follow-up tests to account for various variables that may postpone or slightly delay a first positive result.
 Such variables include date of implantation, concentration of hCG in a given urine sample, specific rate of hCG increase (depends, in some cases, on where in the womb the fetus implants).
-Again, please view our testing tips to ensure maximum accuracy!
+Again, please view our Buyer's Guide to ensure maximum accuracy!

 Finally, a chemical pregnancy is a not entirely uncommon phenomenon generally associated with actively trying-to-conceive women.
 That's because TTC couples will be testing, on average, sooner.
 A chemical pregnancy is when a fertilized embryo implants briefly in the womb (long enough to produce the hormone hCG) but the pregnancy does not "take", and is followed by normal menstruation.
 Hence, in such a particular situation, you can get a positive result and, several days later, find yourself quite surprised and disappointed with a series of negative results.
 A chemical pregnancy is not at all rare, and therefore it is one of the emotional hazards of early-detection tests.